Alfalfa Green Research

 The Effect of Different Rates and Methods of Application of Alfalfa Green on Turfgrass

 The impact of different application rates of AG before and after laying turf grass sod was tested on a plot near WAMCO on heavy clay soils.
 There were 6 rates with each of the two application methods.
 Each of these 12 treatments were replicated 4 times.
 In general, AG was shown to have positive effects on turfgrass growth.
-The AG applied before the sod was laid showed slight increases in biomass, cover, and colour.
+The AG applied before the sod was laid showed increases in biomass, cover, and colour.

 The Evaluation of Natural Source Fertilizers on Kentucky Bluegrass Turf